awslabs/harmonix/website/docs/techdocs/runtimes/kubernetes/eksProviderTemplates/newClusterTemplate.md

   * A lambda function used for configuring and querying kubernetes cluster resources, including installing Helm charts
   * This function runs in the same VPC as the EKS cluster so that it can communicate with the kubernetes API server even if the API server is not exposed publicly
   * Used by Infrastructure as Code (IaC) that adds/updates resources on the EKS cluster
-    * For example, OPA's EKS Environment Provider templates run CDK code to configure cluster resources
+    * For example, Harmonix's EKS Environment Provider templates run CDK code to configure cluster resources
-  * OPA uses this lambda function to update and query the EKS cluster instead of using direct calls to the API server
+  * Harmonix uses this lambda function to update and query the EKS cluster instead of using direct calls to the API server
   * This function makes use of kubectl (by way of a [lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html)).
 The version of kubectl it uses must be compatible with the kubernetes cluster version.
 If you update your kubernetes cluster version, you should also update the kubectl lambda layer so that the kubectl client version matches your cluster.

-#### OPA Uses of the Kubectl Lambda Function:
+#### Harmonix Uses of the Kubectl Lambda Function:
 <p align="center">
 ![kubectl_lambda.png](/img/opa/providers/kubectl_lambda.png)
 </p>